This weeks email comes to me from a housewife in Chicago. She writes:

 On to my question.
 Every year, at this time of year, I have the same argument with my Jack Russell Terrier.
 I have candy everywhere for Halloween, and he wants some of it.
 I take that back – he wants all of it!!
 How can I convince him that I’m really on his side and that chocolate just isn’t good for dogs?
 Eve, Chicago, Il.

+Thanks for your email & the kind words.
+I do my best to represent my breed; I think one dog can make a difference !
 You are right, dogs just aren't built for chocolate.
 Chocolate contains an alkaloid called “theobromine”.
 Theobromine is in the same family as caffeine and is a type of stimulant (they both are mythylxanines).
 Theobromine stimulates the central nervous system, cardiovascular system, and causes a slightly increases blood pressure.

 Dogs and certain other animals, such as horses and cats, cannot metabolize theobromine as quickly as humans can; this causes the above effects to be much more severe than is the case with humans.
 The specific notable side effects of toxic levels of theobromine in dogs includes: diarrhea; vomiting; increased urination; muscle twitching; excessive panting; hyperactive behavior; whining; dehydration; digestive problems; seizures; and rapid heart rate.
 Some of these symptoms, like the rapid heart rate, could ultimately be fatal to the dog.